PolarPanda-gif/javascri/README.md

 Learning Javascript,React,Vue,Svelte, and Node from Javascript all-in-one For dummies by Chris Minnick

 // need to learn consts variable GOAL!!
+// if you use const you cant change the variable
 // object data type contain data and functionality
 // const cant be changed